-Recruitment, Competency, Training and Awareness Policy

-Management Procedure P06 Recruitment, Competence, Training and Assessment
+Recruitment, Competency, Training and Awareness Policy Management Procedure P06 Recruitment, Competence, Training and Assessment

-Everyone is instructed and trained on the health and safety issues that affect you, and the safe working practices that should be followed.
-Subcontractors attending our sites will be inducted so we can communicate our occupational health and safety risks to them and receive confirmation of their understanding of the same.
-All new employees and contractors receive a Company induction to ensure that they are aware of Company and legislative requirements pertaining to their health and safety.
-You will be encouraged to participate in all training events arranged on your behalf.
-Training requirements will be identified taking into account business objectives as well as individual aspirations that are likely to contribute to meeting these objectives.
+- Everyone is instructed and trained on the health and safety issues that affect you, and the safe working practices that should be followed. - Subcontractors attending our sites will be inducted so we can communicate our occupational health and safety risks to them and receive confirmation of their understanding of the same. - All new employees and contractors receive a Company induction to ensure that they are aware of Company and legislative requirements pertaining to their health and safety.
+All employees will be re-inducted every 3 years. - You will be encouraged to participate in all training events arranged on your behalf. - Training requirements will be identified taking into account business objectives as well as individual aspirations that are likely to contribute to meeting these objectives.